-The methods of this family are usually analyzed in the framework of measurement theory [KRA 71, WAK 89].
-There are however some relevant results in social choice theory and, in particular, in cardinal social choice theory.
-In this part of social choice theory, the information to be aggregated is not ordinal (not a binary relation) but cardinal: it consists of utilities, that is, numbers representing preferences [ROB 80].
+Multi-attribute value theory (MAVT) (Keeney and Raiffa, 1976; von Winterfeldt and Edwards, 1986) The methods of this family are usually analyzed in the framework of measurement theory (Krantz, Luce, Suppes et Tversky, 1971; Wakker, 1989).
+There are nonetheless some relevant results in social choice theory and, in particular, in cardinal social choice theory.
+In this part of social choice theory, the information to be aggregated is not ordinal (not a binary relation) but cardinal: it consists in utilities, that is, numbers representing preferences.
+An interesting article in this respect is Roberts (1980).
 As far as we know, none of these results have been transposed in multicriteria decision aiding.